emmaunel/CICADA/README.md

 Cicada is a framework aimed to exploit Continuous Integration systems.

-Here are the CI Server we can attack:
+Here are the CI Servers this too can be used to attack:
 - gitlab(.gitlab-ci.yml)
 - travis(.travis.yml)